• English

 Of course!
 You are free to take out other insurance policies, you just need to check the conditions offered.

-Concerning insurance, we are only intermediaries.
-We have selected our partner for its contracts adapted to mountain trekking.
+Regarding insurance, we are only intermediaries.
+We have selected our partner for its policies adapted to mountain trekking.

 How much do your insurance policies cost?